Garfyyy/quantifying-retraction-harm/README.md

 **plotting.** This directory contains the analysis and visualization code for processing the research data in this paper.

+**data_experiment.** Final experimental group statistical results and processed datasets used in the paper.
+For methodology details, see "Methods" in paper.

-**data.** Final statistical results and processed datasets used in the paper.
-For methodology details, see "Statistics" in supplementary materials.
+**data_control** Final control group statistical results and processed datasets used in the paper.
+For methodology details, see "Methods" in paper.

 ## Installation Guide